Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 \subsection{Model-dependent interpretation}

 Exclusion fits are performed to set limits on the higgsino model under study.
-For the displaced track search and for each pNN-$\theta$ of the 1$\ell$1T search, all CRs and SRs are fitted simultaneously with a parameter of interest corresponding to the signal strength, which scales the signal yields in all regions.
+For the displaced track search, all CRs and SRs are fitted simultaneously with a parameter of interest corresponding to the signal strength, which scales the signal yields in all regions.
+For the 1$\ell$1T search, the same procedure is performed for each pNN-$\theta$.
 The $\textrm{CL}_{\textrm{s}}$ prescription~\cite{Read:2002hq} is used to perform hypothesis tests on the target higgsino model.
 Exclusion limits at 95\% CL are presented in a two-dimensional plane with the horizontal axis given by the mass of \chinoonepm and the vertical axis given by the mass difference between \chinoonepm and \ninoone, where the simplified higgsino model assumes $\Delta m(\ninotwo,\ninoone)=2\Delta m(\chinoonepm,\ninoone)$.

 Figure~\ref{fig:combined_limit} shows the exclusion contours for the displaced track and 1$\ell$1T searches overlaid on other search results.
 For the displaced track search, as slight deficits are observed in SR-DT-1, 2, and 4, the observed limit extends beyond the expected, reaching up to about $m(\chinoonepm)=200~\GeV$ for $\Delta m(\chinoonepm,\ninoone)=0.6~\GeV$.
 Excluded $\Delta m(\chinoonepm,\ninoone)$ ranges from 0.3 to 1.2~\GeV.